What is cosmetic tattooing?

-Yes, absolutely.
-Unfortunately cosmetic tattooing is not suitable for everyone and we therefore need to ensure it is suitable for you.
+Though it is not mandatory, we do highly recommend you attend a consultation prior to your treatment date.
 Every client is individual and has different wants or needs.
-With this in mind, we offer an in-depth consultation process to establish these, and to ensure we can meet your expectations.
+With this in mind, utilise the consultation time to establish these, and to ensure we can meet your expectations.

 During your consultation, your brows will be mapped according to your natural hair growth patterns, bone structure and eye spatial measurements, followed by a conversation between you and the artist to tweak anything that you may want amended.
 You are also welcome to bring along any images that you like so we can discuss all the options available.